 7. Clean the Kitchen Floors

 Finally, you’ll need to clean the kitchen floors.
 There are bound to be tons of crumbs and dirt on the floor after cleaning everything else in the kitchen.
-So get your broom and dust pan out and sweep the floor really well.
+So get your broom and dust pan out and sweep the floor well.
 Then clean it with your favorite mop.
 I use a Shark Steam Mop.
 I like it because it cleans with steam – no harsh chemicals.
 And it doesn’t get the floor soaking wet, which is good since we have laminate flooring.

 Your kitchen should look nice and sparkly clean now!!
 Let me know if you have any questions about how to deep clean your kitchen that I didn’t answer here.
 Do you have any extra tips for deep cleaning your kitchen?